JocelynF/WineRegions/README.md

 ## Background

-I consulted with a largest online media company targeting millennial drinkers.
+I consulted with a large online media company geared towards millennial drinkers to understand interest in wine type by region.
 They have 3-5 million page views per month so their web traffic data can be used to inform future content and marketing decisions.

 ## Pipeline